staff-code/staff-code/README.md

 It uses `tsc` to transpile the library for `npm` into `dist/package`.

 Use `npm start` to run a local server with a minimal demo of the package version of StaffCode, for QA purposes.

+The BBCode version is published to GitHub as a release, with the contents of the `dist/bbCode` folder compressed and uploaded as an asset thereof.
+You'll need to install `jq` (e.g. with Chocolatey) in order to perform such programmatic releasing.